EuroProofNet/europroofnet.github.io/_pages/WG2/Aug2022/meeting.md

 ## August 11-12, 2022

 This is the first EuroProofNet WG2 meeting, taking place at Haifa, August 11-12, 2022.
-The meeting is co-located with (PAAR 2022)[https://paar2022.github.io/], which is itself an (IJCAR 2022)[https://ijcar.org/]/(FLoc 2022)[https://www.floc2022.org] workshop.
+The meeting is co-located with [PAAR 2022](https://paar2022.github.io/), which is itself an [IJCAR 2022](https://ijcar.org/)/[FLoc 2022](https://www.floc2022.org) workshop.

 This meeting aims to
 * bring together members of the different communities working on proofs and automated theorem provers (in the broad sense, including SAT solvers, SMT solvers, First-Order and Higher-Order Provers, Computer Algebra Systems,...)